erikvorhes/dotcom/src/content/notes/blake-lamb-tyger.md

 date: 2007-08-30
 summary: Two of Blake’s most famous poems, as good a pairing as ever.
 tags:
-  - blake
+  - Blake
-  - lamb
+  - The Lamb
-  - tyger
+  - The Tyger
   - tiger
   - nature and literature
   - class handout